We compared 3 mental health support solutions to help you find the right fit for your team.

 No spam.
 Unsubscribe anytime.

-Based on our analysis of 3 tools, Cope Notes stands out for its completeness and feature set.
+Of the 3 tools we reviewed, Cope Notes has the most complete profile.
 A mobile mental health support service delivering daily positive psychology texts, journaling prompts, and peer support from real people to help manage stress, anxiety, and emotional health.
 86% report improved mental health after 30 days.
-However, the best choice depends on your specific needs, team size, and budget.
+The best choice depends on your needs, team size, and budget.

 Yes, 1 out of 3 tool offers free plans, freemium tiers, or free trials.
 Options include MOST.
-This is a good starting point if you want to evaluate before paying.
+They allow you to evaluate the product and its features before making a financial commitment.

 The most common features across mental health support tools include Relatable texts from real people, Exercises and prompts reviewed by clinicians, Randomized, unpredictable messaging, Personalized tools and pathways.
-Prioritize the features that align with your workflow and team size rather than choosing the tool with the longest feature list.
+The actual differentiators tend to be how well the tool fits your specific workflow, how well it integrates with your existing tech stack, and the quality of customer support.